astralfrontier/peppermile.org/src/grand-adventure.md

 ## Words

 A Word is a verb, noun, adjective, or phrase with special significance in the game.
-Words tell your group about the actions you are performing, and give you special rules for performing those actions.
+Words tell your group about the actions you are performing, and optionally give you special rules for performing those actions.

-"Giant Lizard" is a Word, even though it's two English words, because it can refer to a monster that the characters might need to fight.
+A Word can contain multiple English words.
+"Giant Lizard" is a Word in the game-mechanical sense.

 **Words signal intention**.
 "Confront" and "Avoid" mean different things in the fiction, even if they use the same rules.
 "Defeat" is not the same as "Kill", or "Assassinate".
 Listen to what the Word tells you, and honor what it means.
 Words can come with a description that explain their meaning more clearly.

 **Words can have optional rules**.
 For example, a Word might say "The Stealth Pool may be used" or "Lend a friendly target a Magic Shield Pool".

 **Words have an activation cost**.
 To include the Word in an action, you must allocate dice to the Word that sum to the cost or higher.
 For example, a Word with cost 4 can be activated with a roll of 4 or higher, or two dice showing 1 and 3, and so on.

 **Words can optionally have a Star rating**.
-The more stars a Word has, the more effective and expensive it is: add 1 (&#9734;), 3 (&#9734;&#9734;), 6 (&#9734;&#9734;&#9734;), 10 (&#9734;&#9734;&#9734;&#9734;), or 15 (&#9734;&#9734;&#9734;&#9734;&#9734;) to the activation cost.
+Write a Word's activation cost as "cost stars", e.g. 2 &#9734;&#9734;.
 Words cannot have more than five stars.
-You can use a Word at a lower star rating than its maximum, if you like.
-Write a Word's activation cost as "cost+stars", e.g. 2+&#9734;&#9734;.

-**A Word can be Boosted**.
-Add one star (&#9734;) to the Word, for the duration of one action.
-No Word can be boosted to more than five stars.
-Words without a star rating cannot be Boosted.
+Stars allow the player to recover dice from their action - one die per star.

 **A Word can be Leveled Up**.
 Add one star (&#9734;) to the Word, permanently.
 No Word can be Leveled Up to more than five stars.
 Words without a star rating cannot be Leveled Up.

 **The same name with the same rules always refers to the same Word**.
 For example, the Fighter and Knight might both have an "Attack" Word.
 If a Fighter also became a Knight, she only has one "Attack" Word, not two.
 You should try never to use the same Word but different rules.
 Instead, pick a new Word.

 ### Setting Word costs

-Word activation costs are set by the MC, but should follow these guidelines.
-Start at a cost of 1, and answer the following questions about the word and add up all indicated costs.

-How much leeway does the MC have in interpreting the meaning of the Word?

-* Considerable leeway (Word is vague, tentative, or loosely defined, e.g. Confront): +0
-* Some leeway (Word is reasonably specific, e.g. Attack): +1
-* Little leeway (Word is very specific, e.g. Backstab):+2

-The Word has a star rating: +0

-The Word allows you to use a different Pool: +1

-The Word has some extra useful rules: +1 per rule
+Most action Words will have a cost of 4.
+Most modifier Words will have a cost of 1.
+Challenge Words are set by the difficulty of the Challenge.

+The MC may adjust Word costs in play.
+A powerful Word might cost 1 or 2 more points than normal.

 ## Archetypes

 An Archetype is a collection of traits that describe a sort of character, like Fighter, Magic User, Elf, or Werewolf.
 Characters can have multiple Archetypes.
-For example, a character can be an Elf Magic User/Fighter.
+For example, a character can be an Elf/Magic User/Fighter.

+A character doesn't have to have an Archetype to describe themselves as something.
+For example, a player can say "my character is an Elf" without starting with the Elf Archetype.
+It's only when they want to put a spotlight on their Elf-ness that the Archetype becomes important.

 **Archetypes come with a set of Pools and Words**.
 A typical Archetype should have one or two Words and one or two Pools that work together to support the Archetype's theme.
-For example, a Fighter might have "Attack" and "With (Weapon)" Words, and a "Tactics" Pool.
-A Knight might have "Attack", "Chivalrously", and an "Honor" Pool.
+For example, a Fighter might have "Attack" and "Bravely" Words, and a "Courage" Pool.
 When you gain that Archetype, you gain those Words and Pools.

 **Archetypes can share Words and Pools**.
 If you gain a new Archetype that has a Word or Pool you already have, you should Level Up the Word or Pool instead of taking it a second time.
 For example, a Fighter with the "Attack" Word who becomes a Knight will Level Up his Attack, rather than gaining it a second time.

 ## Challenges

 A Challenge is anything in the fiction that confronts the characters and forces them to resolve it before they can continue.
 An encounter with wandering monsters, an avalanche blocking the valley, and an out-of-control magic spell can all be Challenges.

 Challenges must be _interesting_ and _difficult_ but not _impossible_.
 A hidden elf village with homes growing organically out of the trunks of giant trees can be interesting, but doesn't pose any difficulty by itself.
 But if the elves living there are hostile to the PCs, and must be won over somehow, that is a Challenge.
 Similarly, trekking through an endless desert can be difficult, but probably isn't interesting - the players would probably rather not roll to forage for water daily, for example.
 If there's an Ancient Red Dragon and it's impossible to beat it somehow, it's unfair to present it as a Challenge.
 The MC should simply narrate its actions, such as setting fire to a village.

 **Challenges are situations, not creatures**.
 The Challenge is not "the red dragon", and the Challenge doesn't necessarily end if the Dragon itself dies.
 Similarly, the Challenge might be resolved by successfully hiding from or sneaking past the Dragon, rather than fighting or killing it.